 What is a workplace violence restraining order?
 How do I get one?

-A workplace violence restraining order is an order available to an employer if his/her employee is an abuse victim -- the employer can file for it even if no violence has occurred at the workplace.
-If you are an employer, there are clear, easy-to-understand instructions on how to obtain a workplace violence restraining order at the IN Courts website.
+A workplace violence restraining order is an order available to an employer if his/her employee is an abuse victim – the employer can file for it even if no violence has occurred at the workplace.
+If you are an employer, there are clear, easy-to-understand instructions on how to obtain a workplace violence restraining order at the Indiana Courts website.

 An employer may seek protection under this law if the employee has experienced unlawful violence that occurred at the workplace or a credible threat of violence that could reasonably be carried out in the workplace.1

 A “credible threat of violence” is defined as a statement or course of conduct that does not serve a legitimate purpose and that causes a reasonable person to fear for her safety or for the safety of her immediate family.2 A “course of conduct” can include any of the following behaviors (but there must be repeated incidents, not just one):